 Balancing the nitrogen cycle

-- Monitor ammonia, nitrite, and nitrate levels regularly
+- Monitor ammonia, nitrite, and nitrate regularly (use a reliable test kit)

-- Use live plants to help absorb excess nutrients
+- Use live plants and stable filtration to help absorb and process nutrients

 Essential Equipment for Successful Aquarium Care